📦 Delivering within Kathmandu city limits

 Hand-painted, every piece

-No two Mithila pieces are identical — each is painted freehand, in traditional natural pigments, using techniques passed between generations of Maithil women.
+No two pieces are identical — each is painted freehand, in traditional natural dyes, using techniques passed between generations of Maithil women.
+The geometrical patterns and borders are drawn without stencils or printing plates.

 Janakpur origin

-Janakpur, Nepal is the cultural heartland of Mithila art.
-Avendi's vendors source directly from Janakpur artist cooperatives, not from mass-printed reproductions.
+Janakpur, Nepal is the cultural heartland of this art form.
+Avendi's vendors source directly from Janakpur artist cooperatives, not from mass-printed reproductions of madhubani painting.

 Women artists get paid

-Mithila art is overwhelmingly painted by women.
-We pay direct, not through a chain of middlemen — which means more of what you pay reaches the artist.
+The tradition is overwhelmingly painted by women.
+We pay direct, not through a chain of middlemen — which means more of what you pay reaches the artist who actually painted the piece.

 Frequently asked questions about Mithila art